axisgroup/evaluation-toolkit/README.md

 ![Testing Template](./Assets/images/Sample-Testing-Template.png)

 Acknowledgements: Thanks to [Arielle Cason, UX Researcher](http://ariellecason.com/) for sharing her personal test template—developed while she was a graduate student at Georgia Institute of Technology—with us.
+We were able to use her template as a substrate to build our own.